 What are the challenges to European 5G rollout?

 One of the key issues halting the uptake of 5G in Europe is the complexity of navigating the breadth of network carriers across so many distinct states.
-While China’s population is over 1.5 billion people, there are just four major carriers in the country.
+While China’s population is about 1.5 billion people, there are just four major carriers in the country.